nikhilweee/vsleet-vscode/README.md

 Specifically, the `csrftoken` and `LEETCODE_SOLUTION` cookies are required.

-## Limitations
+## Known Limitations

 - The `VS Leet: Run Solution` command only works with the default test cases.
-  They cannot be changed as of now.
+It is not possible to add custom test cases as of now.